Otterhound

 Do they shed a lot?

-They have a rough coat that requires regular brushing, but they do not shed as heavily as some double-coated breeds.
+They have a wiry coat that requires regular brushing to prevent matting, though they do not shed as heavily as some other breeds.

 Are they easy to train?